What Is A VPN? VPN or Virtual Private Network

 So, how do you make the right pick?

 For starters, we strongly urge you to stay away from free VPN services.
-To understand why we don’t recommend these VPNs, see our article on free VPN providers.
+To understand why we don’t recommend these VPNs, see our article on free VPN NZ providers.
 Here are a few differences between paid VPN services and free VPNs that are generally true in most cases:

 |Premium VPNs||Free VPNs|